Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 and usually is referred to in code as `zcf`.

 The contract instance is launched by `E(zoe).startInstance`, and is given access to the `zcf` object during that launch.
-In the operations below, the `instanceHandle` is the handle for the running contract instance.
+In the operations below, `instance` is the handle for the running contract instance.

 ## zcf.makeZCFMint(keyword, amountMathKind)